mukherjee/wordle-solver/README.md

 # wordle-solver
-Script to solve Wordle puzzle in 6 guesses or feer
+Script to solve Wordle puzzle in 6 guesses or fewer